jianwen-android/notes-sst-/Physics/Practical/Experiment.md

 - arrows for the axis
 - origin starting point (doesn't have to start from 0)
 - actual header / physical unit
-- plotted points must take up half of the paper
+- plotted points must take up 1/2 of the paper

 ### Plotted points